 And finally, the application of Part Five of the Code of Civil Procedure is not in line with Directive 2012/34 also because administrative courts have competence to perform judicial review of the Authority's decisions in certain cases and civil courts in others.
-This may concern cases of unlawfully set prices - fees, for the application of which the rail operator is accused of a misdemeanour.
-The Authority's ruling on a misdemeanour will be reviewed by an administrative court, if an action is filed.
-Compliance of prices in a network statement with the law will, however, be reviewed and re-decided by a civil court.
+This concerns, in particular, this case of unlawfully set prices - fees, for the application of which the infrastructure manager is accused of a misdemeanour.
+The Authority's ruling on a potential misdemeanour will be reviewed by an administrative court, if an action is filed.
+Compliance of these prices in the network statement with the law will, however, if relevant in this case, be reviewed and re-decided by a civil court.
 Judicial review of procedures and decisions of the regulatory body in different types of proceedings pursuant to Article 56(1) of Directive 2012/34 will differ depending on which court is competent to hear the type of proceedings concerned.

 Judicial review performed by different courts in different types of judicial proceedings will result in fragmented regulatory practice, which goes against the purpose of Article 55(1) of Directive 2012/34.
-That provision stipulates that each Member State shall establish a single national regulatory body for the railway sector.
+That provision stipulates that each

+Member State shall establish a single national regulatory body for the railway sector.
 The outcome may be the coexistence of two uncoordinated decision-making processes, which is clearly contrary to the goal pursued by Article 56 of Directive 2012/34.

 Civil courts rendering decisions pursuant to Part Five CCP do not meet some of the requirements imposed by Directive 2012/34 on the decision-making of a regulatory body.
 These courts are not obliged to publish their decisions, as is required by Article 56(11) of Directive 2012/34.
-Pursuant to Paragraph [OR.6]

-158 CCP, a court's judgement in civil judicial proceedings is only served on the parties to the proceedings.
+Pursuant to Paragraph 158 CCP, a court's judgement in civil judicial proceedings is only served on the parties to the proceedings.
 If the Authority is not admitted as a party to the proceedings, there is no explicit statutory obligation to send to the regulatory body judgements in written form that replace its decisions.